-3. Services provided by customers
+3. Services provided or marketed by third parties customers

-Extent to which the Code applies to customers of members
+Extent to which the Code applies to third party services customers of members

 - 3.1.
-If a customer of a member provides services covered by this Code of Conduct, those services are subject to the relevant provisions of this Code, as if that customer was a member. - 3.2.
-If a customer of a member is found to have breached this Code of Conduct, that member must abide by any order to suspend or terminate the services offered by that customer.
+If a customer, supplier, affiliate or sub-contractor of a member provides or markets services covered by this Code of Conduct, those services are subject to the relevant provisions of this Code, as if that customer the party providing or marketing them was a member. - 3.2.
+If a customer, supplier, affiliate or sub-contractor of a member is found to have breached this Code of Conduct, that member must abide by any order to suspend or terminate the services offered by that party customer.

-Customers who are also WASPA members
+Customers Third parties who are also WASPA members

 - 3.3.
-In the case of a customer who is also a member of WASPA, any complaint regarding the services provided by that customer should be directed to that customer.
-WASPA's members must assist WASPA in identifying services that belong to customers who are also members of WASPA. - 3.4.
-A member is not liable for any breaches of this Code of Conduct resulting from services offered by a customer, if that customer is also a member of WASPA, provided that the member can demonstrate that they have taken reasonable steps to ensure that that customer provides services in a manner consistent with the requirements of this Code of Conduct.
+In the case of a customer, supplier, affiliate or sub-contractor who is also a member of WASPA, any complaint regarding the services provided or marketed by that member customer should be directed to that member customer.
+WASPA's members must assist WASPA in identifying services that belong to customers third parties who are also members of WASPA. - 3.4.
+A member is not liable for any breaches of this Code of Conduct resulting from services offered or marketed by a customer third party, if that customer party is also a member of WASPA, provided that the member can demonstrate that they have taken reasonable steps to ensure that that customer party provides and markets services in a manner consistent with the requirements of this Code of Conduct.

-Customers who are not WASPA members
+Customers Third parties who are not WASPA members

-3.5.
-Members must ensure that any customer who is not a member of WASPA, but is providing services covered by this Code of Conduct, is aware of the requirements of this Code of Conduct.

-- 3.6.
-Members must ensure that any customer who is not a member of WASPA, but is providing services covered by this Code of Conduct, provides those services in a manner consistent with the requirements of this Code of Conduct. - 3.7.
-A member is liable for any breaches of this Code of Conduct resulting from services offered by a customer, if that customer is not also a member of WASPA.
-If the member can demonstrate that they have taken reasonable steps to ensure that that customer provides services in a manner consistent with the requirements of this Code of Conduct, this must be considered as a mitigating factor when determining the extent of the member's liability for any breaches.
+- 3.5.
+Members must ensure that any customer, supplier, affiliate or sub-contractor who is not a member of WASPA, but is providing or marketing services covered by this Code of Conduct, is aware of the requirements of this Code of Conduct. - 3.6.
+Members must ensure that any customer, supplier, affiliate or sub-contractor who is not a member of WASPA, but is providing or marketing services covered by this Code of Conduct, provides and markets those services in a manner consistent with the requirements of this Code of Conduct. - 3.7.
+A member is liable for any breaches of this Code of Conduct resulting from services offered or marketed by a customer, supplier, affiliate or sub-contractor if that customer party is not also a member of WASPA.
+If the member can demonstrate that they have taken reasonable steps to ensure that that customer party provides and markets services in a manner consistent with the requirements of this Code of Conduct, this must be considered as a mitigating factor when determining the extent of the member's liability for any breaches.